Reinhold Messner: Mount Everest

-On 8 May 1978, Reinhold Messner and Peter Habeler reached the summit of Mount Everest, becoming the first man known to climb it without the use of supplemental oxygen.
+On 8 May 1978, Messner and Habeler reached the summit of Mount Everest, becoming the first men to climb it without using supplemental oxygen.
 Before this ascent, it was disputed whether this was possible at all.
 Messner and Habeler were members of an expedition led by Wolfgang Nairz along the southeast ridge to the summit.
 Also on this expedition was Reinhard Karl, the first German to reach the summit, albeit with the aid of supplemental oxygen.

 Two years later, on 20 August 1980, Messner again stood atop the highest mountain in the world, without supplementary oxygen.
 For this solo climb, he chose the northeast ridge to the summit, where he crossed above the North Col in the North Face to the Norton Couloir and became the first man to climb through this steep gorge to the summit.
 Messner decided spontaneously during the ascent to use this route to bypass the exposed northeast ridge.
 Before this solo ascent, he had not set up a camp on the mountain.
-When he returned he was nearly dead and the medical team who met him at the bottom of the mountain asked him, "why would you go up there to die?" and Messner replied, "I went up there to live."